Spoofers are not only of the Black Sea type, as reported in

 We combat spoofers in two ways: (Patents Pending)

 Detect and alarm that spoofer exist.
-We ignore the spoofer and use valid satellite signals.
+Then distinguish the spoofer signal, ignore it, and use valid satellite signals.

 Help find the direction that spoofed signals are coming from.